gaphop123/GaphopUI/README.md

 ---
 ## Website

-> srry for using AI to make website
+> sry for using AI to build this website cuz i've been busy making GaphopUI, so i was too tired and didn't have time to make the website myself.

 https://gaphopui.netlify.app/